 "Goin' on and on."

-1. The English boy choir, Libera, sing a beautiful arrangement
+1. The English boy group, Libera, sing an arrangement

-2-LP albums, this concert is highly recommended and available on a CD at this link:
+2-LP albums, this highly recommended concert is now available on a CD at this link:

 Paul Robeson - Live at Carnegie Hall